DavidJPOS/Intro-to-statistics-workshop/README.md

 <!--- - An Introduction to ROC Analysis [here](http://people.inf.elte.hu/kiss/11dwhdm/roc.pdf). --->

+## Slides

+- The slide deck is in the main folder.

 ## Interactive Tutorials in R

 - __Section 1:__ Interactive introduction to R [here]( https://davidjpos.shinyapps.io/section_1_basics_of_r/).